-When changing the holder of a domain name after the bankruptcy has ended, the holder needs to contact the bankruptcy trustee, who in turn must reopen the bankruptcy in order for the domain name to be changed to another holder.
-If the trustee in bankruptcy does not want to reopen the bankruptcy, it may in some cases suffice for them to compose a written certificate stating that they have no interest in the domain.
-The registrar then makes an assessment of whether the transfer can be carried out.
+When changing the holder of a domain name after the bankruptcy has ended, the trustee must reopen the bankruptcy in order for the domain name to be changed to another holder.
+If it is the previous representative of the company who is the receiving party, it may be sufficient for the bankruptcy trustee to submit a written certificate stating that they have no interest in the domain name.